yonatanbensimon/yonatanbensimon/README.md

 - 🔭 I’m currently working on a book management app using Swift and SwiftUI
 - 🧑‍💻 Actively seeking internship opportunities for the Summer 2025 semester to apply my skills and gain valuable experience
-- 🌱 I’m currently learning Cloud and Mobile Development
+- 🌱 I’m currently learning Cloud, Mobile and Game Development

 Feel free to check out my projects below.
 If you have any questions or would like to connect, don’t hesitate to reach out!